• info@al-dirassa.com

 Is being bilingual enough to become an Arabic translator?

-An Arabic translator must be able to read a text accurately, identify the nuance and produce a clear translation in the target language.
-An Arabic interpreter must also listen, understand, remember and reformulate quickly when speaking.
+An Arabic translator must be able to read accurately, identify nuance and produce a clear translation in the target language.

 • Arabic reading;